CtrlK

 Suggestions

-Expand the capability description with more specific actions, e.g., 'Creates a mapper between an entity and a DTO using MapStruct annotations or custom converter classes, including field mappings, nested object conversion, and collection handling.'
+Expand the capability description with more concrete actions, e.g., 'Creates a mapper between an entity and a DTO using MapStruct annotations or custom converter classes, including field mappings, nested object conversion, and collection handling.'

 DimensionReasoningScore